Stand Out with Engaging Blog Headlines: A Guide for Marketers [Video]

-With that in mind, we offer our top 9 headline styles that can help you grab, and reel in, readers attention, and one to be sure you steer clear of.
+With that in mind, we offer our top 9 headline styles that can help you grab and reel in readers' attention and one to be sure you steer clear of.
 This list is an amalgam of sorts, with some concrete style recommendations and some concepts to use when formulating your own branded style.
 Don't have a branding style guide?
-Get our checklist here and you'll be well on your way to creating one.
+Get our checklist here, and you'll be well on creating one.

 Zero in on a pain point you know your audience deals with, then give them a straightforward way to solve it.
-If that happens to involve your product or service, bonus.
-And if not, don’t worry about it, the point of content marketing is to show authority in your industry and engender trust in your audience.
-The key to this style of headline is to draw readers in and give them information they can use.
-That’s what boosts trust in your brand and will keep them coming back for more.
+Suppose that happens to involve your product or service, bonus.
+And if not, don't worry about it; the point of content marketing is to show authority in your industry and engender trust in your audience.
+The key to this headline style is to draw readers in and give them the information they can use.
+That boosts trust in your brand and will keep them coming back for more.

 2. The List

-This is the “Top X ideas for..." style of headline, and it’s a proven winner.
+This is the "Top X ideas for..." headline style, and it's a proven winner.
 People like numbers, and they love short entry lists that give them ideas to work with.
-Find a craft or hobby you know your audience is into, then give them a post that lists the 11 best places to do it, or the 9 top social media accounts they should be following.
+Find a craft or hobby you know your audience is into, then give them a post that lists the 11 best places to do it or the 9 top social media accounts they should be following.
 This headline style shows your human side and makes your content more relatable when they start scrolling to read more.

 3. Personal Anecdote

-If your content piece is about how you learned to do what you do, your headline should say just that, clearly and straightforwardly.
-“How we learned to code.”
-“How I figured out what to do with my life.”
+If your content piece is about how you learned to do what you do, your headline should say just that clearly and straightforwardly.
+"How we learned to code."
+"How I figured out what to do with my life.”
 And so on.
-This is another way to show your human side and make your audience feel like they already know you before they even read the story.
-This style also plays on the fact that people trust people, so you saying that you did this thing this certain way will endear you to your readers and make them trust you even more.
+This is another way to show your human side and make your audience feel they already know you before reading the story.
+This style also shows that people trust people, so you saying that you did this thing this certain way will endear you to your readers and make them trust you even more.

 4. Personal Afront

-Also known as “throwing shade” headlines, this is a tricky one.
-When used correctly, it can do wonders for your authority on the subject you’re writing on.
-However, done poorly it can just turn your audience against you.
-Styled like “Doing this makes you look like an amateur,” or “The mistake you’re making that’s costing you clients,” this style is an immediate attention grabber.
+Also known as "throwing shade" headlines, this is a tricky one.
+When used correctly, it can do wonders for your authority on the subject you're writing on.
+However, if done poorly, it can just turn your audience against you.
+Styled like "Doing this makes you look like an amateur" or "The mistake you're making that's costing you clients," this style is an immediate attention grabber.
 After all, nobody wants to look like an amateur, right?